geerteltink/geert.elt.ink/content/now.md

 ## Working on a client project

-For a client I'm still building a PHP based API server powered by mezzio.
+Once in a while I'm still building a PHP based API server powered by mezzio.
 Its purpose is to feed configuration and content to several company websites, auction sites and webshops, all build with Angular.

 ## Doing sports when not working